Chapter 16

 determined to secure its blessings, regardless of his brother's claim.

-him the headship of the family and possession of a double portion of his
+give him the headship of the family and possession of a double portion

 Trembling

-that had been practiced upon him.
-His long and fondly cherished hopes had
+deception that had been practiced upon him.
+His long and fondly

 Esau had